petros-d/docs/docs/airflow-alerts.md

 Most built-in Airflow alerts, including Slack alerts and SLAs, work out of the box on Astronomer Cloud.
 You can also write custom alerts that trigger a certain behavior whenever a given task or DAG succeeds or fails.
 For more information on configuring event-based notifications in Airflow generally, read Astronomer's guide on [Airflow Alerts](https://www.astronomer.io/guides/error-notifications-in-airflow).

 Unlike Slack alerts, Airflow email alerts require additional configuration on Astronomer Cloud.
-The following section covers how to set up an SMTP service to enable Airflow email alerts on Astronomer Cloud.
+The following section covers how to set up an SMTP service to enable Airflow email alerts.

 ## Configure Airflow Email Alerts